TZstatsADS/Spring2018-Project3-Group3/README.md

 Junkai Zhang: coded the cross validation and grid search procedure of XgBoost Model in R and prepared plots for the powerpoint.

+Yuhan Zha: coded the SVM model and classfication tree model and their cross validation in R. Researched LBP feature selection method.
+Conducted the main.Rmd and main.R.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.